whispyy/filereporter/README.md

 - Put type definitions and resolvers away from `index.js`
 - Create custom scalar for Big Int because GraphQL is limiting to 32-bit int

+### Troubleshooting

+- EPERM error : if you're obtaining EPERM error you might want to give access to the folder
+- ENOENT error : I have tried to handle this one by "faking" return a node wiht name ENOENT
+- FATAL ERROR: Ineffective mark-compacts near heap limit Allocation failed - JavaScript heap out of memory
+  - you might want to allocate more memory to node (ex: `export NODE_OPTIONS="--max-old-space-size=8192"` to allocate 8Go)
+  - another solution would probably be to handle concurrency by limiting parallel recursion at the same time.

 ---